neeia/ak-roster/README.md

 ## Tech

 Krooster is developed with NextJS in Typescript.
-The UI is built on customized MUI components.
-Data managed by Google Firebase, auth & rtdb.
+UI built off MUI.
+Database and auth provided by Supabase.

 ## Run